 What style of house is this? (and does it even matter?)

-Every house tells a story.
+Every house has a story.

 And I know how to tell it.

-When I first walked into this Federal Style home in Magnolia, it didn’t take long for me to realize — this wasn’t just another listing.
+When I first walked into this Federal Style home in Magnolia, it didn’t take long for me to realize it was special.
 Magnolia doesn't have a lot of Federal architecture; it’s a neighborhood where you expect Tudor charm, mid-century flair, post-war sturdiness, or sleek new builds.
 But here was something different.
 Something rare.
+And with rarity comes opportunity — if you know how to listen.

 As a real estate agent, my first job is to listen to a home.
 What makes it special?
 How does it feel?
 Why will someone fall in love here?
+For this house, I immediately felt a sense of beauty and stability.
+But it also had an old world sensibility—a dignified sense of retreat.

-It had the quiet, the dignity, and the breathing space of a country estate — but it was right here in the city.
+Before long I was thinking how I was feeling the quiet, the dignity, and the breathing space of a country estate — but it was right here in the city.
 That contrast sparked the story I knew would sell it: Two houses in one.
 A peaceful retreat you could escape to and a highly functional home you could work from, entertain from, live from.
+This wouldn’t be just another house in Magnolia — it would be a lifestyle, balanced between country serenity and city life.

-Morning meetings from your sunny home office.
+• Morning meetings from your sunny home office.

-Evenings spent wandering a garden that feels miles from the city.
+• Evenings spent wandering a garden that feels miles from the city.

-Weekends hosting friends in a home that felt like an elegant escape.
+• Weekends hosting friends in a home that felt like an elegant escape.

 If you’ve followed my work, you know I love Magnolia — and not just for its views of Puget Sound and charming village feel.
 It's because every corner, every house, has its own story to tell.